British Virgin Islands (BVI) Yacht Charters

 Top Reasons to Charter the BVIs

-- Snorkeling – Extraordinary shipwrecks and reefs abound, you won’t be disappointed exploring the vast underwater caves and grottoes in the pristine Cruzan waters of the British Virgin Islands.
+- Snorkeling – Extraordinary shipwrecks and reefs abound, you won’t be disappointed exploring the vast underwater caves and grottoes in the pristine Caribbean waters of the British Virgin Islands.

 - Yacht Options – with hundreds of crewed charter yachts calling the Virgin Islands home, you will be sure to find the perfect combination of crew and yacht for your charter vacation.